Spiral Web

 Below is the text from our Spiral Web flyer, which explains a little bit more about us.

-What is the Spiral Web?
+What is Spiral Web?

 Spiral Web is a group of Fellowship members and friends who want to explore earth-centered spirituality in a nurturing community.
 Organized in 1998, Spiral Web became an official CUUPS Chapter in 2000.